 All funds raised will go specifically to the students campaign.

 - £100 will pay for volunteer travel expenses and provide emergency funds for students in severe hardship

-- £1000 will pay for dozens of students to travel to London for the lobby day
+- £1000 will pay for dozens of students to travel to London for future lobbying events

 All campaign funds will be overseen by Migrant Voice and payments will be processed in line with our financial policy and procedures as a not-for-profit company and charity governed by charitable regulations.